Anokyeken/violencePrediction/README.md

-# Housing Price Prediction  -- Using Regression Model
+# HViolence Recognition  -- Violence Recognition from Videos using Machine Learning
 `Violence and non-Violence Predictor`.
 This project is Violence Recognition from Videos using Machine Learning.

 ## TECHNOLOGIES